BorisMoore/jquery-tmpl/README.md

-# jQuery Templates plugin v1.0.0pre.
+# jQuery Templates plugin DEPRECATED (beta1)

 _Note: This plugin never made it past beta and is no longer being actively developed or maintained.
-See tagged versions for specific beta releases.
-Requires jquery version 1.4.2._
+See vBeta1.0.0 tag for released beta version.
+Requires jQuery version 1.4.2._

 _Note: A template plugin fully supported by the jQuery Team is now being developed as part of jQuery UI.
 More details on the history of this can be found at http://blog.jquery.com/2011/04/16/official-plugins-a-change-in-the-roadmap/ .
 Track progress and participate in the design at http://wiki.jqueryui.com/Template_